-Faculty should refer to the information below for details on testing protocols, note-taking accommodations, face covering exceptions, teaching students who are deaf or hard of hearing and online instruction accommodations.
+Faculty should refer to the information below for details on testing protocols, note-taking accommodations, face covering exceptions, teaching students who are deaf or hard of hearing, and Universal Design.

 The Quiz module in Moodle has a number of options which can reduce the need for proctoring.
 The quiz module can enforce a time limit, and individual students can be given extended time overrides as necessary.
 Students can also be given different windows in which to take the exam, if accommodations need to be made regarding the exam period.

 There are a number of options within Moodle which can be used to reduce the ease and utility of cheating.
 The most effective approach would be the use of randomly selected questions, drawn from a larger test bank.
 Moodle can also shuffle the order of questions in the exam, and the order of answers within a multiple choice question.
 Each of these reduces the chance that any student has received the exact same exam as any other student.

 The CIP hosted a Universal Design for Learning (UDL) consultant for the University of Kentucky, Jennifer Pusateri, in spring 2020 to discuss course design.
 Many faculty at Kenyon incorporate a number of these types of assessments in their classes.
 Types of assessment include:

 One of the principles of UDL is that students can often demonstrate learning more successfully when they have agency to choose the nature of their assessment.
 Allowing students to choose between a couple of options for final projects or exams can enhance learning while also reducing the need for proctoring.

 The CIP is an excellent resource for faculty wanting to explore course assessment options.
 The University of Georgia discusses several of these options on their website.

 Accommodate how to's like the one listed below are available with detailed screenshots to help look up information about: